Mini / Youth Rugby

 - Enjoy the game.

 Health and safety is taken very seriously and every week we have one, sometimes two, professional first aiders who can immediately take care of any injuries.
-All Head Coaches are qualified First Aiders and we run courses in First Aid and Child Welfare during the season.
+Every age group has qualified First Aiders and we run courses in First Aid and Child Welfare during the season.
 Please contact the mini club chairman if you are interested in these courses and volunteering to help run the club.
 We are fortunate to have a large number of dedicated coaches, the great majority of whom have coaching awards with the RFU.
 We insist that the head coach of every age group achieves a significant RFU coaching qualification.

 In conclusion, you will find that the Bank of England offers children the opportunity to play rugby in a safe environment where the emphasis is firmly on having fun.
 I hope you will enjoy your rugby with us this season.